 Complex regional pain syndrome, which is not responsive to opioids and other pain medications, may respond to Ketamine infusions.
 Preliminary research indicates that Ketamine infusion treatment provides effective pain relief to patients with CRPS.

 Battling the pain and debilitating nature of a migraine headache changes your quality of life.
 Migraine pain makes it difficult to go about your daily activities and may render you unable to enjoy the things you like to do.
-Dr. Douglas Kornreich utilizes Ketamine infusion therapy at KetaMed Health & Wellness in Rye Brook, New York, to relieve the pain associated with migraines and other headache types.
+Dr. Douglas Kornreich utilizes Ketamine infusion therapy at KetaMed Health & Wellness in Bedford Hills, New York, to relieve the pain associated with migraines and other headache types.
 If you’ve been experiencing frequent or severe headaches, contact Dr. Kornreich’s office today to schedule your appointment.

 What causes migraines?